vkurpmax/Manipulator-Robot/LOG.md

 - I did scanning the dynamixel first to know baudrate, protocol, and ID using U2D2 and software Dynamixel Wizard 2.0.

 ## 20230306
-- I bought 4 pin connectors and assembled it to 4 pin jumper wires.
+- I made Grove 4 Pin.
+I bought 4 pin connectors and assembled it to 4 pin jumper wires.
 So it will be female jumper wires to female connector.
 I will use it for my UART (from U2D2/Dynamixel Shield) to USB TTL.